-- a.
-The Senior Manager will communicate this policy to all employees. - b.
-Each individual employed or contracted with, or acting as an agent for the First Nation in respect of the financial administration of the First Nation will be required to sign the agreement in Appendix B to indicate that they have read, understood and accepted its contents before employment or appointment begins. - c.
-On an annual basis, all employees and consultants will sign and date the Acknowledgement and Agreement Regarding the Reporting of Breaches and Financial Irregularities. - d.
-The identity of any person who raises a concern of wrongdoing will remain confidential to the extent practically possible. - e.
+- i.
+Fostering an open and ethical working environment - 1.
+The Senior Manager will communicate this policy to all employees. - 2.
+Each individual employed or contracted with, or acting as an agent for the First Nation in respect of the financial administration of the First Nation will be required to sign the agreement in Appendix B to indicate that they have read, understood and accepted its contents before employment or appointment begins. - 3.
+On an annual basis, all employees and consultants will sign and date the Acknowledgement and Agreement Regarding the Reporting of Breaches and Financial Irregularities. - 4.
+The identity of any person who raises a concern of wrongdoing will remain confidential to the extent practically possible. - 5.
 A person reporting a breach in good faith will receive fair and unbiased treatment throughout the investigative process and will be protected from reprisals.
-Council will ensure that the person is protected from any discrimination, threats, retaliation, or harassment. - f.
+Council will ensure that the person is protected from any discrimination, threats, retaliation, or harassment. - 6.
 A person against whom a report has been made will receive fair and unbiased treatment.
-Where a preliminary inquiry into a report indicates a possible finding of misconduct, the person against whom the report has been made will be given an appropriate opportunity to answer the allegation in a manner consistent with the other provisions of this policy. - g.
+Where a preliminary inquiry into a report indicates a possible finding of misconduct, the person against whom the report has been made will be given an appropriate opportunity to answer the allegation in a manner consistent with the other provisions of this policy. - 7.
 On an annual basis, the Finance and Audit Committee will provide Council with a report on the effectiveness of this policy and the Code of Conduct policy.
 Statistics regarding the number of cases reported, investigated, resolved and outstanding will be included in the report, as well as any lessons learned or proposed changes to the policies.

-(2) Methods to report suspected wrongdoing
+ii.
+Methods to report suspected wrongdoing

-- a.
-Council has established the following procedures to receive, retain, investigate, and act on complaints and concerns of Councillors, Officers, Employees, Contractors and Agents of the First Nation regarding instances of misconduct or wrongdoing. - b.
-The Senior Manager will ensure that the procedures noted above will be included in the contracts of contractors and the appointment of agents and committee members. - c.
-Both the Senior Manager and the Chair of the Finance and Audit Committee are authorized to receive and inquire into reports of misconduct or wrongdoing.
+- 1. Council has established the following procedures to receive, retain, investigate, and act on complaints and concerns of Councillors, Officers, Employees, Contractors and Agents of the First Nation regarding instances of misconduct or wrongdoing. - 2.
+The Senior Manager will ensure that the procedures noted above will be included in the contracts of contractors and the appointment of agents and committee members. - 3.
+Both the Senior Manager and the Chair of the Finance and Audit Committee are authorized to receive and inquire into reports of misconduct or wrongdoing. - 4.
+The Senior Manager and the Chair of the Finance and Audit Committee will report their respective findings of an inquiry into a report of misconduct or wrongdoing that they receive.

-- d.
-The Senior Manager and the Chair of the Finance and Audit Committee will report their respective findings of an inquiry into a report of misconduct or wrongdoing that they receive. - e.
-The Finance and Audit Committee is authorized to inquire further into any findings reported to it by the Senior Manager and the Chair of the Finance and Audit Committee. - f.
+- 5. The Finance and Audit Committee is authorized to inquire further into any findings reported to it by the Senior Manager and the Chair of the Finance and Audit Committee. - 6.
 Any report received by a First Nation's Officers, Employees, Contractors or Agents from any source inside or outside the First Nation should be immediately forwarded to the Chair of the Finance and Audit Committee Chairperson.
-Councillors should report directly to the Chair of the Finance and Audit Committee. - g.
-First Nation Officers, Employees, Contractors or Agents should forward their reports to the Senior Manager or the Chair of the Finance and Audit Committee. - h.
-Instances of wrongdoing can be reported directly to the Chair of the Finance and Audit Committee in the following ways - In writing to the attention of the Chair of the Finance and Audit Committee: Mr. Randy Drover, 42 Thirteen Mile Crossing, Bishop's Falls, NL AOH 1CO - ii.
-Via courriel: rdrover@qalipu.ca - iii.
-Via telephone to the Chairperson of the Finance and Audit Committee at [1- 709-290-3502] - iv.
-Anonymously in writing to the Chairperson of the Finance and Audit Committee - i.
-Instances of wrongdoing can be reported directly to the Senior Manager in the following ways: (the same information needs to be in place for the Senior Manager given that he has the same role)
+Councillors should report directly to the Chair of the Finance and Audit Committee. - 7.
+First Nation Officers, Employees, Contractors or Agents should forward their reports to the Senior Manager or the Chair of the Finance and Audit Committee. - 8.
+Instances of wrongdoing can be reported directly to the Chair of the Finance and Audit Committee in the following ways: - 9.
+In writing to the attention of the Chair of the Finance and Audit Committee: 3 Church Street, Corner Brook, NL, A2H 2Z4. - ii.
+Via telephone to the Chairperson of the Finance and Audit Committee by contacting the main office line at 709-634-0996. - iii.
+Anonymously in writing to the Chairperson of the Finance and Audit Committee - 10.
+Instances of wrongdoing can be reported directly to the Senior Manager in the following ways: